 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heater.

 1. Frequent Repair Costs

-It is normal for a heating system to eventually need a new belt or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heater should work without much fixing along the way.
+It is normal for a heating system to eventually need a new belt or a little TLC once a year to make sure everything is running correctly, but a well-maintained heating system should work without much repairing along the way.
 A few signs that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;

 - constantly spending money simply to keep your house comfortably warm.

 A general rule to remember: if annual repair costs reach half of the present value of the heating system, then it’s likely time to replace your furnace.

 Are your heating are a little more than this time last year?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 Heating units were never designed to last until the end of time.
 Advanced, more efficient technology is coming out all the time.
 But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.